makmoud98/PortfolioWebsite/README.md

 # PortfolioWebsite
 udacity school project meant to test my skills at making responsive webpages
 # testing
-just open index.html with you favorite internet browser to test it
+just open index.html with your favorite internet browser to test it